gazebosim/docs/tutorials/sensor/sensor_demo.md

 </sensor>
 ```

-The sensor is usually added to one of the links of our model, we added
+The sensor is usually added to one of the links of our model; we added
  it under the `chassis` link.

-Let's describe the tags.
+Let's describe the tags:

- `<always_on>` if true the sensor will always be updated
+ * `<always_on>` if true the sensor will always be updated
  according to the update rate.
- `<update_rate>` the frequency at which the sensor data is generated.
+ * `<update_rate>` the frequency at which the sensor data is generated.
- `<visualize>` if true the sensor is visualized in the GUI.
+ * `<visualize>` if true the sensor is visualized in the GUI.
- `<topic>` name of the topic on which data is published.
+ * `<topic>` name of the topic on which data is published.

 **Note:** Not all the tags are supported for all sensors yet.

 ### Read data from IMU

-To read the data from the `IMU`.
-Run the world in one terminal and press the play button.
+To read the data from the `IMU`, run the world in one terminal and press the play button:

 `ign gazebo sensor_tutorial.sdf`

-In another terminal
+In another terminal, run:

 `ign topic -e -t /imu`

 The last command listens to the messages sent over the `/imu` topic.
 The IMU data are `orientation`, `angular_velocity` and `linear_acceleration` as described above.
-It should look like this.
+It should look like this:

 ![Imu_message](imu_msgs.png)